 - record all injuries to people at work where they are unable to work for more than three consecutive days and other accidents in your accident book maintained under DWP regulations.

 The impact of the above should be proportionate to the health and safety risks that your employees are exposed to.
 For example, if your business is involved with hazardous substances or heavy plant and machinery then you are more likely to need to take more action than for someone running a small business from an office.

-What are employees’ health and safety responsibilities?
+Your employees’ health and safety responsibilities